 Tanya took a career break in 1995 to travel and was captivated with South East Asia.
-The people made a huge impression on her, especially the young adults who had not had the same opportunities or choices she had growing up.
-With a good education and job, she vowed that one day she would return and give something back.
+The people made a huge impression, especially the young adults who had not had the same opportunities or choices she had growing up.
+With a good education and job, Tanya vowed to return and give something back.

 Her volunteer work with Schools for Children of Cambodia and Sangkheum Center challenged her to do something positive and, in meeting Tanya, decided she could make a difference.
 With her work in Cambodia, she hopes to build a bridge between poverty alleviation and tourism and wants to make a permanent difference.

 As trustees, our commitment to the supporters of HOPE and the young Cambodians we support is to:

-- identify projects that have objectives closely aligned to those of HOPE
+- identify projects that have objectives closely aligned to those of H.O.P.E

 - actively monitor the progress of all our supported projects

-- provide regular news and reviews on how your money is helping HOPE achieve its objectives
+- provide regular news and reviews on how your money is helping H.O.P.E achieve its objectives

-- ensure supported projects adhere to HOPE’s Code of Conduct for Children and Young Adults
+- ensure supported projects adhere to H.O.P.E’s Code of Conduct for Children and Young Adults